jsarvis/amiitool/README.md

 ========
 amiibo™ encryption/decryption tool

+(You also need to get https://github.com/Falco20019/libamiibo in order to compile this!)

 Usage
 =====
 **amiitool expects a binary dump.
 It will not work with XMLs or hexadecimal text files**.
 Aside from this, amiitool is very easy to use and has a very simple syntax.